damc-dev/photo-album-showcase/README.md

 - Implement continuous integration and continuous deployment pipelines.

 - Enhance security practices and implement security testing.

-- Automate infrastructure provisioning with Infrastructure as Code

 - Add additional testing to ensure maintaibility and catch errors before they are deployed.
 Such as: Component Testing, Integration Testing, Unit Testing, and Performance Testing